 - Promote a safe culture: Care for your safety and that of your coworkers.

-As the pandemic unfolds, be receptive and responsive to the guidance of public health entities such as Wisconsin State Department of Health Services and Public Health Madison & Dane County as they assess current conditions.
+As the pandemic unfolds, be receptive and responsive to the guidance of public health entities such as the Wisconsin State Department of Health Services and Public Health Madison & Dane County as they assess current conditions.
 Public health officials may advise a variety of contingencies based on possible scenarios as we move forward in time.

-- SMPH learners, staff and faculty will follow the health and safety guidelines outlined in the Campus Smart Restart.
+- SMPH learners, staff and faculty will follow the health and safety guidelines.
 All UW–Madison employees are expected to follow the COVID-19 Workplace Safety Policy.

 - Refer to the UW–Madison Graduate School for COVID-19 operational guidance about instruction and research activities related to graduate studies.
 Read more